 Leeds Trinity University has a long-standing reputation for excellence in teacher training.
 We're a popular choice with aspiring trainee teachers and outstanding primary and secondary schools.

-We partner with over 600 schools that look forward to working with Leeds Trinity students each year.
+We partner with around 600 schools that look forward to working with Leeds Trinity students each year.
 The results speak for themselves.
-We consistantly deliver employment rates above the national average.
+We consistently deliver employment rates above the national average.

 Benefits of university-led training

 Leeds Trinity's PGCE Provider-led study route leads to Qualified Teacher Status (QTS) and a PGCE (Level 7) award.
 It offers something quite different that will prepare you for a successful and rewarding teaching career.

 Unlike many teacher training routes, you'll study at a postgraduate-level with our provider-led PGCE.
 This means that you'll develop a higher level of knowledge and graduate with modules that will count towards a Master's degree.

 Teaching secondary-age children isn't a one-size-fits-all approach.
 Every subject is different, which is why we make sure our support is centred on subject-specific knowledge and teaching practices.

 You'll get a wide range of teaching experience

 We know that trainee teachers often face a dilemma.
 They want to experience what it's like to teach in a wide variety of schools, but they don't want to travel far.
 That's why we work with around 600 schools in the region so you have the chance to experience teaching in different types of schools without having to travel far.

 You'll have the opportunity to become highly employable